seqan/seqan/manual/source/Tutorial/BasicSequenceIO.rst

      Change your program from above to loop over all sequences and print them in the same fashion.

    Hint
-     You can use the function :dox:`SequenceStream#atEnd` to check whether a :dox:`SequenceStream` object is at the end of the file.
+     You can use the function :dox:`SeqFileIn#atEnd` to check whether a :dox:`SeqFileIn` object is at the end of the file.

    Solution
      .. container:: foldable

-        .. includefrags:: demos/tutorial/basic_sequence_io/solution3.cpp
+        .. includefrags:: extras/demos/tutorial/basic_sequence_io/solution3.cpp

 After completing Assignment 3, you should be able to run your program on the example file we created above and see the following output: